-If power to your computer is interrupted while POST/BIOS is being updated (flash update), your computer might not restart correctly.
-If this happens, perform the following procedure to recover:
+If power to your computer is interrupted while POST/BIOS is being updated (flash update), your computer might not restart (reboot) correctly.
+If this happens, use this procedure to recover.

-1. Turn off the computer and any attached devices, such as printers, monitors, and external drives.
+- Turn off the computer and any attached devices, such as printers, monitors, and external drives. - 2.
+Unplug all power cords from electrical outlets. - 3.

-Do not touch internal components of the computer while the power is on.

-- Unplug all power cords from electrical outlets and remove the cover.
-See "Removing the cover" on page 61 (desktop) or "Removing the cover" on page 77 (tower), depending on your model. - 3.
-Locate the fail safe jumper on the system board.
-See the system board label inside your computer for the location of the jumper.
-See also "Identifying parts on the system board" on page 64 (desktop) or "Identifying parts on the system board" on page 79 (tower), depending on the model of your computer. - 4.
-Move the jumper from the normal position to the clear position. - 5.
-Replace any adapters that were removed and replace the cover.
-See "Replacing the cover and connecting the cables" on page 76 (desktop) or "Replacing the cover and connecting the cables" on page 92 (tower). - Reconnect the power cords for the computer and monitor to electrical outlets. - 7.
-Insert the POST/BIOS update (flash) diskette into drive A and turn on the computer and the monitor. - 8.
-After the update session completes, turn off the computer and monitor. - 9.
-Unplug the power cords from electrical outlets. - 10.
-Remove the diskette from drive A. - 11.
 Remove the cover.
+See "Removing the cover" on page 63. - Locate the fail safe recovery jumper on the system board.
+See the system board label inside your computer for the location of the jumper. - 5.
+Move the jumper from the normal position to the clear position. - 6.
+Install the computer cover.
+See "Completing the installation" on page 82.

-See "Removing the cover" on page 61 (desktop) and "Removing the cover" on page 77 (tower). - 12.
-Remove any adapters that impede access to the fail safe jumper. - 13.
-Move the fail safe jumper from the clear position to the normal position. - 14.
-Replace any adapters that were removed. - 15.
-Install the cover and reconnect any cables that were disconnected. - Turn on the computer to restart the operating system.
+- Connect the power cords for the computer and monitor to electrical outlets. - 8.
+Insert the POST/BIOS update (flash) diskette into drive A. - 9.
+Turn on the computer and the monitor. - 10.
+After the update session completes, turn off the computer and monitor. - 11.
+Remove the diskette from drive A. - 12.
+Unplug the power cords from electrical outlets. - 13.
+Remove the computer cover. - 14.
+Move the jumper from the clear position to the normal position. - 15.
+Install the cover and reconnect any cables that were disconnected. - 16.
+Turn on the computer to restart the operating system.

-Installing files from Option Diskettes

-An optional device or adapter might come with a diskette.
-Diskettes that are included in option packages usually contain files that the system needs for recognizing and activating the options.
-Until you install the necessary files, the new device or adapter might cause error messages.

-If your optional device or adapter comes with a diskette, you might need to install some configuration (.CFG) files or diagnostic (.EXE or .COM) files from the diskette to your hard disk.
-See the documentation that comes with the option to determine if you need to install files.